 I point them out because these, and many other types of experiences, are singular to humankind.
 They could be called the results of creativity.
 Consider such experiences as unique to humanity but especially how the mind interprets such episodes leading to changes in our neurons and especially in our lives.
 Humankind is much much more singular that walking upright even begins to suggest.Creativity is unique to humankind.
 Human minds interpret this and other experiences leading to changes in our neurons and especially in our lives.
 Humankind is much much more singular that 'walking upright' even begins to suggest.
 Click To Tweet

 She closes by talking about everyone, “creativity is essential to all of us.”
 Yes, it is part of our ‘work,’ as Burstein says.
 Creativity is part of each human being regardless of nationality, intelligence, creed, or whatever other groups into which you want to sub-divide humankind.
 We’re all one people, and we all possess creativity.
 Something to ponder about when it comes to singularity.
 And you might throw in a little pondering as to why the Smithsonian Institution and cognitive scientists don’t add this unique characteristic as an identifier of what’s human.

 Dig Deeper into The Explanation

 Join The Explanation Newsletter to stay informed of updates. and future events.
 No obligations, total privacy, unsubscribe anytime, if you want.

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Creativity Sets Humankind Apart from and Above All Other Life on Earth
+Please use the Social Network links just below to share this information from The Explanation, Creativity Sets Humankind Apart from and Above All Other Life on Earth